 Sometimes Nicola Dale and I make work together — we are friends and we shared a studio as students.
 These days, she’s a full-time artist and I’m a writer that can’t quite let go of the idea of making things for their own sake.
 During 2020, we each developed our own lockdown rituals.
 With her studio in Stockport closed and her teaching in Leeds moved online, she reconfigured her workspace and did daily Joe Wicks workouts with her partner, Darren Nixon.
-In London, I just carried on working remotely for an American firm of architects and attempted to home school our five-year-old son, Wilf.
-I tried Joe Wicks once, but didn’t like moving the furniture.
+In London, I just carried on working remotely for some architects and attempted to home school our five-year-old son, Wilf.
+We tried Joe Wicks once.

 It was a warm spring in London, which was lucky, as there was really nowhere to be but outside.
 At the end of each day, after dinner, Wilf, my husband, Nick and I would go for a walk.
 In the summers before Wilf was born, we always used to go for a walk after dinner, and it was nice to reinstate this ritual as a threesome.
 It was a chance to get out, watch other people do the same and put the day to rest.
 There’s something about the conversations we have when we’re walking, as though they fall into step with our feet and that movement dislodges new ways of thinking about our worries.